 - Plain ruler (cm and mm)

 - Children may bring in a set of colouring pencils

 - No gel pens please

 To re-iterate, these items are available in school and you are not obliged to supply your child with these, but please observe these recommendations if preparing your child with items for school.

 Can I park on the premises?

 No. There is no parking available for parents and carers.
 Please park your car away from the school gates and never park on the yellow zig-zag lines.
 The area outside school becomes very congested and is then unsafe for children arriving and leaving school.
-School Streets have now been implemented on Alexandra Road and Princes Road and you are not permitted to drive down these roads between 8.15-9.30am and 2.30-3.30pm with out a permit.
+School Streets have now been implemented on Alexandra Road and Princes Road and you are not permitted to drive down these roads between 8.15-9.30am and 2.30-3.45pm without a permit.
 You risk receiving a fine if you do so.